litong01/atom/README.md

 ### For Windows system
 Download [atom.cmd](./atom.cmd) file, name it `atom.cmd`.
 It is best to move `atom.cmd` to a directory in your %PATH% so that you do not have to refer its location when running it.

-## One-step Neptune deployment and cleanup
+## One-step Atom deployment and cleanup
 All the command should run from your neptune root directory

 1. ### Create k8s cluster and set up neptune controller